 So, you’ve got increased blood circulation, more water being drawn to the muscles, and an increased body temperature.

 All of these things will certainly make you look bigger following a workout.

 Remember, these are all part of the recovery process, and your body will return to “normal” fairly soon.

-This is perfectly normal and will aid the recovery process.
+- If you “look fatter” after working out it’s likely that you’re retaining water, which is perfectly normal and will aid the recovery process.